 After building a successful manufacturing business with distribution from L.A. to Alaska, Hawaii and Japan, we sold out to MAAX Hydro Swirl of Canada for lots of Looneys and went boating on the high seas ever since 1996

-Dennis, if there is one thing Julie does that irritates you while underway what would that be?
+And Julie, if there was one thing Dennis does that irritates you what would that be?

 50 which happens to be the exact length of a 50 amp shore power cord.
 Been there done that.